|The Grosvenor Hotel, Chester, |

 "I'm not sure I followed your conversation with Ceri and Chris," I said.
 "How did you know they were trying to sell their house?
 And why are the police trying to keep her quiet?"

-"According to the London dailies and the international press," said Holmes, "Gareth Williams was last seen or heard alive on Sunday, the 15th of August.
-And the police were called in by his colleagues at MI6, who became concerned after not seeing him at work for some time.
+"According to the London dailies and the international press," said Holmes, "the police were called in by Gareth's colleagues at MI6, who became concerned after not seeing him at work for some time.

 "Some other aspects of that report were very curious.
 It gave the name of the street where Chris and Ceri live, it gave the name of the hospital where they both work, it stated that their home was for sale, and it even quoted the asking price.
 Why?